RusiruDananga/package-activity/README.md

 # RusiruD Activity Package Installation Guide
 ## Package Description
-This laravel activity package is designed to create activities whcih are happen in your project.
+This Laravel activity package is designed to create activities which are happen in your project.
 Go throught the installation process and install the package into your project.

 ## Installation